-The two SAG experiments that are based on the OS scenario show much reduced accumulated $SO_2$ injections compared to the high forcing scenarios, with 605 and 593 Tg $SO_2$ for the $1.5^{\circ}$ C temperature target and 305 and 328 Tg $SO_2$ for the $2.0^{\circ}$ C temperature target for each of the two ensemble members.
-For Geo SSP5-34-OS 1.5, the total annual injection peaks between 2050 and 2070 at 10-12 Tg $SO_2$ , an amount comparable to the observed global sulfate perturbation from the 1991 eruption of Mt.
+- The two testbed SAG experiments that are based on the OS scenario show much reduced accumulated SO2 injections compared to the high forcing scenarios, with 605 Tg SO2 for the 1.5°C temperature target and 305 Tg SO2 for the 2.0°C temperature target.
+For Geo SSP5-34-OS 1.5, the total annual injection peaks between 2050 and 2070 at 10-12 Tg SO2, an amount comparable to the observed global sulfate perturbation from the 1991 eruption of Mt.
 Pinatubo (Baran and Foot, 1994; Dhomse et al., 2014; Mills et al., 2016).
-For Geo SSP5-34-OS 2.0, injections peak around 2050, reaching between 7 and 9 Tg $SO_2$ , and falling off after that towards around 1 Tg $SO_2$ injections per year by the end of the century.
-In particular for the OS cases, there were periods in which the near surface temperatures were slightly cooler than the target temperature.
-This was likely due to shortcomings in the feed-forward component of the controller setup; in particular, the feed-forward was estimated based only on the instantaneous cooling required and did not adequately take into account the "memory" in both the aerosol concentrations and the resulting temperature response.
-The feed-forward component thus overestimated the amount of $SO_2$ injection required once aggressive mitigation began; this was eventually successfully corrected by the feedback.
-Both experiments that are based on the OS baseline scenario show a larger burden per injection amount (Fig. 3, panel b) for the years when $SO_2$ injections have been declining because of the prevalent sulfate burden from previous years.
+For Geo SSP5-34-OS 2.0, injections peak around 2050, reaching about 9 TgSO2, and falling off after that towards around 1 TgSO2 injections per year by the end of the century.
+In particular for the OS cases, - there were periods in which the near surface temperatures were slightly cooler than the target temperature (e.g. between 2050 and 2070 for Geo SSP5-34-OS 2.0).
+This was due to shortcomings in the feed-forward component of the controller setup for the SSP5-34-OS 2.0; in particular, the feed-forward was estimated based only on the instantaneous cooling required and did not adequately take into account the "memory" in both the aerosol concentrations and the resulting temperature response. - 195 The feed-forward component thus overestimated the amount of $SO_2$ injection required once aggressive mitigation began; this was eventually successfully corrected by the feedback.
+Both experiments that are based on the OS baseline scenario show reduced values of sulfate burden vs. sulfur dioxide injections (Fig. 3, bottom panel) for the years when $SO_2$ injections have been declining because of the prevalent sulfate burden from previous years.